2016 Nationalist Movement Party Extraordinary Congress: Legal challenges

 On 13 May, two days before the proposed congress, the appeals from the opposition were accepted by an Ankara court.
-However at the same time, a court in the Samsun town of Gemerek ruled that the congress would be illegal following a legal challenge by the town's pro-Bahçeli party association.
+However at the same time, a court in the Sivas town of Gemerek ruled that the congress would be illegal following a legal challenge by the town's pro-Bahçeli party association.
 In response to the apparent confusion, Meral Akşener filed a complaint against Gemerek Judge İlhan Işık to the Supreme Board of Judges and Prosecutors (HSYK), accusing the judge of ruling on a case that was beyond the remit of a district court.
 Although the party opposition declared their intention to hold the congress on Sunday since all legal challenges had been lifted, lawyers at the party's headquarters declared that it would not be legally possible and that the police should stop any attempts by the opposition to do so.
 Later on the same day, the Ankara court upheld the Germenek court ruling, again putting the congress on hold.
 One of the leadership candidates, Ümit Özdağ, claimed that the attempts to stop the congress had been initiated by the Minister of Justice.